xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 ```

-Let's add another twist here though - we'll use the native `-d` or `--daemon` option supported by `docker run` to run XRd in the Background, so the command becomes:
+Let's add another twist here though - we'll use the native `-d` or `--daemon` option supported by `docker run` to run XRd in the background, so the command becomes: